 Persons over 18 years of age (or whose class has already graduated from high school) whose secondary schooling was interrupted may be admitted by presenting General Educational Development (GED) equivalency.
-Official GED test score reports must be mailed directly from the Technical College System of Georgia (TCSG) to the Georgia Gwinnett College Admissions Office.
+Official GED test score reports must be mailed directly from the Technical College System of Georgia Office of Adult Literacy/GED Testing Service to the Georgia Gwinnett College Admissions Office.
 GED applicants are strongly suggested (but not required) to take either the College Board Scholastic Assessment Test (SAT) or the American College Test (ACT), the results of which will be made part of the applicant's portfolio.
-All GED applications must be reviewed by the Admissions Committee, and an interview with the candidate may be required.
+All GED applications must be reviewed by the Admissions Committee and an interview with the candidate may be required.